Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Cartan prolongs of the Shen algebra; Melikyan algebras for

-There are two $\Zee$-gradings of $\fg(2)$ with \textbf{one} ``selected\rq\rq pair of Chevalley generators: one of depth 2 and one of depth 3.
-As is easy to see, for the grading of depth 3, the nonpositive parts of $\fg(2)$ over fields $\Kee$ of characteristic $p\neq 3$ and those of $\fme(5;\un)$ are isomorphic: let $U[k]$ be the $\fgl(V)$-module which is $U$ as $\fsl(V)$-module, and let the central element $z\in \fgl(V)$ represented by the unit matrix act on $U[k]$ as $k\id$, where $k$ should be understood modulo $p$.
-Then the grading of depth 3 is of the form
+Let $U[k]$ be the $\fgl(V)$-module which is $U$ as $\fsl(V)$-module, and let the central element $z\in \fgl(V)$ represented by the unit matrix, which acts on $U[k]$ as $k\id$, where $k$ should be understood modulo $p$.
+Then, the grading of depth 3 is of the form

-Remarkably, this description holds for any $p\neq 3$, see \cite{Shch}.
-For $p=3$, the positive parts of the prolongation have the same dimensions as those of $\fg(2)$ for $p\neq 2, 5$, but $[\fg_1, \fg_{-1}]=\Kee 1_2$, the center of $\fgl(2)$.� By the way, the realization of the nonpositive components of $\fg(2)$, see eq.~\eqref{Zgrad102bis}, that works for $p\neq 3$, should be modified for $p=3$, but we skip this since neither the complete prolong nor any partial one is simple.

-Here is the incarnation of nonpositive components of $\fme(5;\un)$, which are the same as those of $\fg\fs(2)$ and $\fg(2)$, by means of vector fields borrowed from \cite{Shch}.
-Here $\del_i:=\del_{x_i}$ to distinguish from $\del_{u_i}$; we use both representations in terms of $x$ and $u$, whichever is more convenient:
+Set $\del_i:=\del_{x_i}$ to distinguish it from $\del_{u_i}$; we use both representations in terms of $x$ and~$u$, whichever is more convenient.
+Here is the (borrowed from \cite{Shch}) description of nonpositive components of $\fme(5;\un)$, which are the same as those of $\fg\fs(2)$ and $\fg(2)$, by means of vector fields: